Ask Krrish Contact Us

 }

-Even with `with sharing`, Apex doesn't automatically enforce FLS or CRUD permissions.
-Developers must explicitly check these permissions, especially before performing DML operations or displaying sensitive data.
+Even with with sharing, Apex does not automatically enforce FLS or CRUD.
+You must explicitly check these before DML operations or displaying sensitive data.

 WITH SECURITY_ENFORCED

-Best Practice: Always use `with sharing` for Apex classes that handle user data, and use `WITH SECURITY_ENFORCED` in your SOQL/SOSL queries.
-For DML operations, explicitly check CRUD and FLS before proceeding.
+Best Practice: Always use with sharing for Apex classes handling user data.
+Use WITH SECURITY_ENFORCED in SOQL/SOSL queries.
+Explicitly check CRUD and FLS before DML operations.

 6. Security in LWC (Locker Service, UI API)